US Navy Surveillance Aircraft Transits Taiwan Strait, Tailed by China’s Warplanes

 “Under international maritime law, it is quite normal that no notification is required in international waters and that you can navigate through these freely,” the spokesperson said at a regular briefing on Sept.
 13.

-The United States also frequently conducts what they call “a routine transit“ through a corridor of the strait beyond the territorial sea of any state.
+The United States also frequently conducts what they call “routine transit“ through a corridor of the strait beyond the territorial sea of any state.
 The most recent publicized voyage was on Aug.
-22, when a guided-missile destroyer, USS Ralph Johnson, passed through the strait.
+22, when a guided-missile destroyer, the USS Ralph Johnson, passed through the strait.

-An outdoor screen shows a news coverage of China's military drills around Taiwan, in Beijing on May 23, 2024.
+An outdoor screen shows news coverage of China's military drills around Taiwan in Beijing on May 23, 2024.
 (Jade Gao/AFP via Getty Images)

-An outdoor screen shows a news coverage of China's military drills around Taiwan, in Beijing on May 23, 2024.
+An outdoor screen shows news coverage of China's military drills around Taiwan in Beijing on May 23, 2024.
 Jade Gao/AFP via Getty Images

-The U.S. transit came a day after Secretary of the Air Force Frank Kendall sounded alarms about the CCP’s growing military ambitions in the Indo-Pacific.
+The U.S. transit came a day after Secretary of the Air Force Frank Kendall sounded the alarm about the CCP’s growing military ambitions in the Indo-Pacific.

-Kendall said he observed a growing unease regarding Beijing’s capabilities and intentions during his visits to the Indo-Pacific region over the past 15 years.
-He cited that the Chinese wargames near Taiwan have become more advanced.
+He said he observed a growing unease regarding Beijing’s capabilities and intentions during his visits to the Indo-Pacific region over the past 15 years.
+He said the Chinese wargames near Taiwan have become more advanced.

 “I am not saying war in the Pacific is imminent or inevitable.
 It is not,” Kendall said.
 “But I am saying that the likelihood is increasing and will continue to do so.”

 The Chinese military has ramped up activities around Taiwan in recent years.
-During a May drill, China dispatched 111 military aircraft and 46 naval vessels to the air and water around Taiwan, according to the defense ministry in Taipei.
+During a May drill, China dispatched 111 military aircraft and 46 naval vessels to the air and water around Taiwan, according to the Taiwanese Defense Ministry.

 The PLA cast the two-day drills as a “strong punishment” for “independence forces” and a test of its capability to “seize power” in Taiwan, drawing condemnation from Washington and its allies.